Work Integrated Learning

-ICHM is focused on producing career-ready grads and has dedicated industry focused members of Academic staff to ensure you get the development you need to enter industry as a change-maker for the future.
-The development of your employability skills is paramount to your industry success.
+ICHM is focused on producing career-ready grads and has dedicated industry focused members of Academic staff to ensure students get the development they need to enter industry as a change-maker for the future.
+The development of their employability skills is paramount to your industry success.

-The ICD teamwork provides you the opportunity to work in a professional environment, using and enhancing the skills and knowledge you have developed during your studies at ICHM.
+The ICD teamwork provides students the opportunity to work in a professional environment, using and enhancing the skills and knowledge you have developed during your studies at ICHM.